5 Tips for Staying on Top of Your MCAT Prep During the Holidays

 1. Schedule Your Time Wisely

 No one wants to do drills after Thanksgiving dinner or on New Year’s Eve.
 That’s why if you want to successfully prep for the MCAT during the holidays you need to whip out the daily planner and map your study plan out.
 If you don’t have one yet, make a free one when you sign-up for a free Blueprint MCAT account.
 Keep in mind any family obligations, holiday parties, shopping, events, and everything else packed into the months of November and December.
 The Blueprint MCAT Online Course gives you incredible flexibility and allows you to take your MCAT prep on the go.
 Tutoring students have the advantage of an MCAT instructor to modify their already-custom study plan, but any student can tweak their plan to fit their needs and social calendar.

 2. Set Up A Reward System

 Studying is tough, no matter what time of year it is.
 Add a bit of joy back into your life with a reward system!
 Whether you settle on a slice of pumpkin pie after you finish a section or a piece of candy after each question you tackle, there’s no greater motivator than knowing you have something waiting for you at the end.
 You’ll find treating yourself makes your study experience a much more positive and engaging one.

 3. Redefine “Studying”

 MCAT prep doesn’t have to be limited to poring over practice questions or books.
-Signing up for Questions of the Day, participating in free webinars, or even reading an MCAT blog are ideal additions to any study plan.
+Signing up for Questions of the Day, participating in free MCAT webinars, or even reading this MCAT blog are ideal additions to any study plan.
 You’ll still be digesting helpful information, but in a low-pressure way.

 4. Start Your Day with a Study Sesh